CS340-21/oss/kvyas1.md

 ### Project 1442:

 I have concluded that the second project at one point did accept contributors.
 The project has over 15 forks and each forked repo has various commits from different users.
 However, despite accepting contributors at one point, the last commit made was in 2015, so it is safe to say the project does not have any recent contributors.

+# Sprint 3

+The third Sprint required us to see if the vulnerability still exists.
+To determine this, I checked if or how the vulnerability was fixed and checked for the fix in the repo and issues to determine if it had been resolved.

+### Project 712:

+No current vulnerabilities exist.
+I checked the commit history and all vulnerabilities were resolved.
+No issues currently existed either.

+### Project 1442:

+My second assigned project has one potential vulnerability.
+I came to this conclusion because the last commit to the main branch was in February of 2015, and an issue was assigned by a fellow contributor on January of 2016.
+The issue is still open so a vulnerability may still exist.